lcsmile/MachineLearning/ML_WriteUp.md

 set.seed(1116)
 ```

-**Model1: Classification Tree**
+**Model1: Decision Tree**
-First we are going to fit the data with a Classification Tree model.
+First we are going to fit the data with a Decision Tree model.
 A 10-fold cross validation is applied.
 The result of a tree plot is shown as below.

 ![Classe Level Bar Chart](/figures/classification_tree.png)